Naomi Osaka: 2023: Pregnancy and hiatus

-Days before the Australian Open, Osaka announced her withdrawal from the championships, as she was expecting her first child with rapper Cordae.
-In her withdrawal message, she confirmed with fans that she would be back for the Australian Open in 2024.
-She later announced her return at the 2024 Brisbane International.
+Days before the 2023 Australian Open, Osaka withdrew from the tournament, announcing that she was expecting her first child with rapper Cordae and promising to return for the 2024 Australian Open.
+In November, she announced that she would return to professional tennis at the 2024 Brisbane International, which preceded the Open by a few weeks.

 2024: Two quarterfinals

-Osaka made her return to professional tennis as a wildcard at Brisbane.
-Playing her first professional match since September 2022, she defeated Tamara Korpatsch in the first round in straight sets, which included a 20-point first set tiebreak, before losing to defending champion Karolína Plíšková in the second round in a very tight three-set match.
+Osaka entered the Brisbane tournament as a wildcard.
+Playing her first professional match since September 2022, she defeated Tamara Korpatsch in the first round in straight sets, which included a 20-point first set tiebreak, before losing to defending champion Karolína Plíšková in the second round in a tight three-set match.

 In the Australian Open, Osaka faced Caroline Garcia in the first round and lost in straight sets.
 In the Qatar Ladies Open, Osaka reached quarterfinals where she again lost to Karolína Plíšková.
 Osaka returned to Indian Wells, securing straight-set victories over Sara Errani and Liudmila Samsonova.
 She fell to the 24th seed Elise Mertens in the third round.
 In Miami, Osaka took out Elisabetta Cocciaretto and Elina Svitolina in straight sets, before falling to Frenchwoman Carolina Garcia in their third face-off of the year.

 Osaka started her clay-court season in Rouen, losing to clay-court specialist and former French Open semifinalist, Martina Trevisan, in straight sets.
 She returned to Madrid with a comprehensive victory over Greet Minnen.
 In a tough three-setter, Osaka lost to Samsonova in the second round.
 She reached the fourth round in Rome, defeating notably seeded Daria Kasatkina and Marta Kostyuk in straight sets, before falling to Zheng Qinwen.

 At the French Open, Osaka lost an unexpectedly close second-round match to the three-time winner and world No. 1, Iga Świątek, after having set point in the first set and one match point.

 Osaka then returned to grass courts for the first time since 2019 in 's-Hertogenbosch, Netherlands.
 She made a winning return and beat fourth-seeded Elise Mertens in the first round, eventually making it to the quarterfinals where she was defeated by Bianca Andreescu.
 At Wimbledon, Osaka got through to the second round, before losing to Emma Navarro.

 At the Canadian Open, Osaka defeated Ons Jabeur in the first round, but was eliminated in the second round after losing to Elise Mertens.

 She reached the second round at the US Open with a win over tenth seed Jelena Ostapenko, before losing to Karolína Muchová.

 Osaka played her next tournament at the China Open, making it through to the fourth round where she retired due to a back injury at the start of the third set against Coco Gauff.
 On 21 October, she announced she was ending her season early because of her back injury.